You Should Be Dancing: Reception

 Billboard described "You Should Be Dancing" as a "strong, uptempo disco cut" with the Bee Gees' "strongest singing since "Jive Talkin'."
 Cash Box said that "the playing is more polished [than 'Jive Talking'], and the band does some things to the vocals, with trading off, which are highly ear-catching."
 Record World called it an "across the board smash" saying "'Get off your back, you should be dancing' they sing and there's no resisting the stomping beat."
+Rolling Stone critic Joe McEwen called it "an impossibly propulsive track, whose only rival in the genre is KC's 'Get Down Tonight.'"

+Guarisco said that the song "blended all the thrills of good up-tempo disco with strong pop hooks" and especially praised the "stellar, surprisingly hard-rocking guitar solo midway through, an element one might not expect in a dance tune."

 Charts

 The song was their third Billboard Hot 100 No. 1 and their sixth No. 1 in Canada.
 It ended as the No. 31 song of the year.
-In the '70s some of the Bee Gees' songs were deemed too uptempo for AC/Easy Listening Radio which led to "You Should Be Dancing" only reaching No. 25 on that chart.
+In the 1970s some of the Bee Gees' songs were deemed too uptempo for AC/Easy Listening Radio which led to "You Should Be Dancing" only reaching No. 25 on that chart.
 It also hit No. 4 in Ireland.
 In Australia, where the brothers spent a number of years in their youth, it managed only to nick the top 20.

 "You Should Be Dancing" is known today as the first chart-topper in which Barry Gibb uses his now-trademark falsetto in a lead vocal (he had previously used it on the top 10 "Nights on Broadway" and on "Fanny (Be Tender with My Love)").
 Earlier songs, such as "Jive Talkin'", had Gibb use a melodic blue-eyed soul vocal style.